Pediatric neurologist Lily Wong-Kisiel, M.D., answers the most frequently asked questions about epilepsy.

 - Do you have similar sensations just before the onset of a seizure?

 - Have your seizures occurred often or occasionally?

 - What symptoms do you have when you experience a seizure?

 - What, if anything, seems to improve your seizures?

 - What, if anything, appears to worsen your seizures?

 What you can do in the meantime

-Certain conditions and activities can trigger seizures, so it may be helpful to:
+Certain conditions and activities can trigger seizures, so it may be helpful if you:

-Also, it's important to start keeping a log of your seizures before you visit your doctor.
+Also, it's important to keep a log of your seizures before your appointment.